common law severance ontario

 Can an employment contract remove common law severance entitlements?

-A properly drafted termination clause can limit an employee to ESA minimums, but only if the clause is unambiguous, complies fully with the ESA, and was properly incorporated into the employment contract.
+A properly drafted termination clause can limit an employee to ESA minimums, but only if it is unambiguous, complies fully with the ESA, and was properly incorporated into the employment contract.
 Many termination clauses do not meet this standard and are regularly struck down by Ontario courts, restoring the employee's full common law entitlement.

 How much common law severance should I get in Ontario?